-Turtl supports embedding Formsite forms in place of the default Turtl lead capture form.
+Turtl supports embedding Formsite forms in place of the native Turtl lead capture form.
 For this to work correctly, the Formsite forms themselves need to be configured to ensure they will render and behave correctly in Turtl.
 This document walks you through that process.

 1. Add the Turtl script to your form